valeoai/WoodScape/README.md

 ## Usage

-To generate segmenatic or 2D boxes for more additional classes.
+To generate segmenatic or 2D boxes or dense polygon points for more additional classes.
 Please use the following scripts

 <span style="color:blue">semantic_map_generator.py</span>.:
 Generate the semantic segmentation annotations from json instance annotations